La Mosa (Tyrolean Polenta Porridge)

 And now, for a treat!
 Let’s watch Zambelli himself prepare la mosa.
 It’s in Italian (without subtitles) but even if you don’t understand the language it’ll be instructive.
 You can observe the technique, watch the porridge simmer and, of course, notice the final texture you’re aiming for.

 Zambelli also makes some interesting comments about the way he likes his mosa.
-For one thing, notwithstanding usual Italian tastes mentioned above, he prefers more coarsely ground cornmeal, he says, for its more rustic, grainy textureāalthough from the look of it and the way it cooks down, I’d say it’s more like our medium coarse stuff.
-And, although he continues to whisk the pudding throughout the simmer, he mentions how he likes a little crust on the bottom.
-He recommends stirring to avoid the bottom burning.
+For one thing, notwithstanding usual Italian tastes mentioned above, he prefers more coarsely ground cornmeal, he says, for its rustic, grainy texture.
+From the look of it and the way it cooks down, though, I’d say his polenta is more like our medium coarse stuff.
+And, although he continues to whisk the mosa throughout the simmer, he mentions how he likes a little crust on the bottom.
+Stirring prevents the bottom burning.
 Indeed, in my own version I found a slight crust forms even if you do stir.

 La Mosa